top of page

 Oscar Wilde

-Pack Essentials: Pack any necessary medications, medical supplies, and assistive devices you may need during your travels or outings.
-Bringing a medical information card or bracelet with details about your TBI and emergency contacts is also a good idea.
+Pack any necessary medications, medical supplies, and assistive devices you may need during your travels or outings.
+It's also a good idea to bring a medical information card or bracelet with details about your TBI and emergency contacts.

 airplane